 Although both West African and Moroccan soaps are called black soaps, it is usually the West African variety that is available in the U.S.

 Soap is great at washing away oil.
 That's why it's so effective at things like washing dishes.
 Mixed with water, soap chemically reacts with oil and turns it into a lather.
 The water then washes the lather away, removing the oil, and any dirt and grime.
 This is welcome when it comes to washing dishes or, for instance, when a car mechanic needs to wash his grease-soaked hands.
 But when it comes to acne-prone skin, the problem is that soap actually works too well.
 Soap can strip the natural lipids (fats) that hold surface skin cells together, weakening the skin's barrier.
-Since people with acne tend to already have a weakened skin barrier, only the gentlest of cleansers should be used and soap should always be avoided.
+People with acne tend to have an impaired skin barrier as it is, and anything that may further disturb the skin barrier should be avoided.

 The Main Ingredients in All Soaps, Including Black Soap